ruidfigueiredo/findHandlersJS/README.md

 Stop wasting your time looking for where those handlers are registered, use findHandlersJS and discover them instantly.
 Usage: findEventHandlers(eventType, jQuerySelector)
-Image you want to find all the "click" event handlers for all the buttons that are immediate children of the div with id="myDiv": findEventHandlers("click", "div#myDiv > :button")
+Imagine you want to find all the "click" event handlers for all the buttons that are immediate children of the div with id="myDiv": findEventHandlers("click", "div#myDiv > :button")

 It will return an array with the element names, the jQuery $._data event information and the list of elements that that event handler covers (targets).